HumzaImran/Car-Dealership-Emulator/README.md

 sales team member is assigned.

 ## Functions
-The letters below correspond with the commands that are associated with them.
-“FAW”- This function filters to only show cars that have all wheel drive.
+The letters below correspond with the commands that are associated with them.  <br /> “FAW”- This function filters to only show cars that have all wheel drive.  <br />
-“FCL”- This function clears all sorting filters that have been applied.
+“FCL”- This function clears all sorting filters that have been applied.<br />
-“FEL”- This function filters to only show electric cars.
+“FEL”- This function filters to only show electric cars. <br />
-\n“FPR”- This function filters by price range.
+“FPR”- This function filters by price range.
 Range has to be entered after the FPR command.
-See example below.
+See example below.  <br />
-‘L’ – This function lists all cars available for sale.
+‘L’ – This function lists all cars available for sale. <br />
-“SS”- This function display sales stats.
+“SS”- This function display sales stats.  <br />
-“ST”- This function display sales team.
+“ST”- This function display sales team. <br />
-“SPR”- This function sorts the car list by price.
+“SPR”- This function sorts the car list by price.  <br />
-“SMR”- This function sorts the car list in descending order by fuel range.
+“SMR”- This function sorts the car list in descending order by fuel range.  <br />
-“SSR”-  This function sorts the car list by safety rating.
+“SSR”-  This function sorts the car list by safety rating.  <br />

 ***Example code***
 FPR 1000 30000